ikhsansyahrizal/ikhsansyahrizal/README.md

 ### Hi there 👋

-I'm Ikhsan Syahrizal, having interest in technology, specially programming.
+I'm Ikhsan Syahrizal, having interest in technology, specially software engineering.
+Passionate software Engineer in Native Mobile Development with Kotlin and Swift.

 - 🌱 I’m currently focusing as Native Android Developer.
+- 📖 Currently also studying ios development with SwiftUI.
 - 📫 How to reach me: instagram @isrzl_
+- 👉 Connect me in Linkedin : [Ikhsan Syahrizal](https://www.linkedin.com/in/ikhsan-syahrizal-33734a20b/)

 <p align="left">